WayneCrawford/tiskitpy/docs/source/classes/clean_rotator.rst

 **BUG: The code only rotates about two axes, so it is not appropriate for rotating the horizontal axes, which could lose their orientation**

-Detailed information is in :ref:`tiskit.CleanRotator`
+Detailed information is in :ref:`tiskitpy.CleanRotator`

 The main methods are: